Royal Scottish Academy: Academicians

 The RSA is led by a body of eminent artist and architect members who encompass a broad cross-section of contemporary Scottish art.
 Members are known as Academicians, and are entitled to use the post-nominal letters RSA.
 The president uses the postnominal letters PRSA while in office, and PPRSA (Past President of the RSA) thereafter.

 Academicians are elected to the Academy by their peers.
 There are also Honorary Academicians (HRSA).
 After amendments to the Supplementary Charter in 2005, once Associates (ARSA) have submitted a Diploma work into the Permanent Collection of the RSA, they are then entitled to full membership of the Academy.
 The membership includes 30 Honorary Academicians and 104 Academicians.
 From 2010–12, the RSA President was Professor Bill Scott, Secretary Arthur Watson and Treasurer Professor Ian Howard.
 In 2018, Joyce W. Cairns was elected as the first female President in the history of the Academy.
-Current RSA President, Gareth Fisher is joined by Secretary Edward Summerton RSA and Treasurer Delia Baillie RSA.
+Current RSA President, Gareth Fisher is joined by Secretary Edward Summerton RSA and Treasurer Jo Ganter RSA.